cherrypy/cherrypy/sphinx/source/extend.rst

 Disable a plugin
 ~~~~~~~~~~~~~~~~

-You can also unregister a plugin as follow:
+You can also unregister a plugin as follows:

 .. code-block:: python